News & Announcements:

 - SEPs will be the last week in September and February

-There will not be a back to school barbeque as the cost for this event has risen to over $2,000.
+There will not be a back to school barbecue as the cost for this event has risen to over $2,000.
 We will have a back to school open house on Tuesday, September 2nd.
 More information will follow at the beginning of the new school year.
-Thank you to our wonderful band JABOM for years of delightful entertainment at the back to school barbeque.
+Thank you to our wonderful band JABOM for years of delightful entertainment at the back to school barbecue.

 Visitors from another time and place